amanchokshi/EMBERS/README.md

   <img src="./docs/mwa_fee_beam_41.png" width="24%" />
 </p>

 Finally, everything can come together.
 We project the aligned satellite data onto healpix maps according to their ephemeris, using the channel maps to only project the good data.
 We use the power and noise threshold described in the satellite channel section.
 Signal which pass both thresholds are considered good, and their corresponding altitude and azimuth are determined from the ephem file.
 The RF Explorers distort input signals above -30dBm.
 We clip any such data to prevent inaccuracies in out final maps.
 Each satellite pass is git to the fee model using a single gain offset, by a least squares method.
 A goodness of fit chi-squared test is also used to reject outliers which may have slipped throught he channel map section.
 The resulting normalized passes are projected to a healpix map.
-This is done using `tile_maps.py` The resulting maps are stored in `.npz` files in the `./outputs/tile_maps/tile_maps_raw` directory.
+The crutial step of dividing the tile data by the reference data, and then multyplying by the reference fee model is also done using `tile_maps.py` The resulting maps are stored in `.npz` files in the `./outputs/tile_maps/tile_maps_raw` directory.
 The data is stored as nested dictionaries.

 ```
 cd ../tile_maps/